DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The quick-release plate allows for your camera to easily click onto and unclick from the tripod head, rather than having to tediously screw and unscrew the camera whenever you need to move it.

-Most quick-release plates have either a twist-lock mechanism or a latch locking system.
+Most quick-release plates have either a twist-lock mechanism or a latch-locking system.
 Both are good systems.
-The twist locks sometimes come with a button release, adding some safety redundancy to protect your camera in case you forgot to twist the lock closed.
+The twist locks sometimes come with a button release, adding some safety redundancy to protect your camera in case you forgot to close the lock.

-While a quick-release plate isn’t a necessity to own and operate your tripod and camera on a job, it does make life a hell of a lot easier, especially on sets when camera batteries need changing or cards need to be swapped out.
+While a quick-release plate isn’t necessary to own and operate your tripod and camera on a job, it makes life much easier, especially on sets when camera batteries need changing or cards need to be swapped out.

 Monopod